Registration / Re-registration

 Please note: If this is your first time registering at UM, you must first activate your account on the ENT (Digital Workspace).

-I need to upload my supporting documents online via "PJ Web."
+I need to submit my supporting documents online via “PJ Web.”
 What file formats are accepted, and what is the maximum file size for each file?

-• The accepted file extensions are: “jpeg,” “jpg,” “pdf,” and “png”; however, the ID photo must be submitted in “jpeg” or “jpg” format only.
+- The permitted file extensions are: “jpeg,” “jpg,” “pdf,” and “png”; however, the ID photo must be submitted in “jpeg” or “jpg” format only.

-• Please submit scanned copies rather than photographs, but photographs are accepted if they are legible and of good quality.
+- Please submit scanned copies rather than photographs, but photographs are accepted if they are legible and of good quality.

-• Each file must not exceed 4 MB.
+- The size of each file must not exceed 4 MB.

 How can I tell if the Admissions Office has received the supporting documents I submitted online via the “PJ Web” application?